-Only shareholders of record at the close of business on April 13, 2007 are entitled to notice of and to vote at the Annual Meeting or at any adjournments.
-As of that date, the Company had 18,276,031 shares of Common Stock issued, outstanding and entitled to vote held by 520 holders of record.
-Each outstanding share entitles the record holder to one vote.
+Only shareholders of record at the close of business on April 24, 2008 (the "Record Date") are entitled to notice of and to vote at the Annual Meeting or at any adjournments.
+As of that date, the Company had [18,416,710] shares of Common Stock issued, outstanding and entitled to vote held by [306] holders of record.
 Shares cannot be voted at the Annual Meeting unless the holder is present in person or represented by proxy.
 Each share of Common Stock outstanding on the Record Date entitles the holder thereof to one vote upon each matter to be voted upon at the Annual Meeting.

 If your shares are held in "street name," your brokerage firm, under certain circumstances, may vote your shares for you if you do not return your proxy.
 Brokerage firms have authority under the rules of the New York Stock Exchange to vote customers' unvoted shares on some routine matters.
 If you do not give a proxy to your brokerage firm to vote your shares, your brokerage firm may either vote your shares on routine matters or leave your shares unvoted.
-The election of directors (Sole Proposal) is considered a routine matter.
+The election of directors (Proposal 1) and the ratification of the appointment of Grant Thornton LLP (Proposal 2) are considered routine matters.
 You are encouraged to provide voting instructions to your brokerage firm by returning your completed proxy.
 This ensures your shares will be voted at the meeting according to your instructions.
 You should receive directions from your brokerage firm about how to submit your proxy to them at the time you receive this proxy statement.